healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: Yes

-The Presto 06852 has two screw-on thermosetting plastic handles that also act as the base similarly to most other skillets (+2).
-These handles can go in the dishwasher along with the pan or separated for your convenience (+2).
-However, they lack anti-slip pads at the bottom for the extra grip on the table (+0).
+The Presto 06852 has two screw-on thermosetting plastic handles that form part of the base bracket and similar to most other skillets (+2).
+The entire unit can go in the dishwasher (+2).
+As mentioned, there are no anti-slip pads on the base stands for an extra-tight grip to the surface (+0).

 ### 7.0 - Thermostat